Why customer service is pivotal when handling data breaches

 Damage to a company's intangible assets, like reputation, can be more difficult to quantify, but the effects are nonetheless very real.
 For example, potential customers may be more likely to choose the products and services of competitors when data has been compromised.
 Data breaches also damage stock value: Forbes reports that after a data breach a company’s share price falls 7.27% on average.
 Overall, once a breach has occurred, companies face an uphill battle shifting the narrative back to a positive light.

 After a breach, enterprises should endeavor to send a consistent message about the nature of the attack and their procedure for dealing with it across all their channels and platforms.
 The information you provide to customers about your plan to help protect their identities and repair vulnerabilities should be delivered by human agents who are fully prepared to answer customers' questions and address every one of their concerns.
 Your contact center team's ability to de-escalate anxiety and assuage your customers' fears will be crucial to your reputation preservation efforts.

 To prevent future breaches that could further endanger your brand, compartmentalization is key.
-By limiting employee access to information and segregating communication between systems, you can reduce the potential scope and gravity of a cyber attack.
-This way, should there be a “next time,” you may lose a pinky versus a whole limb.
+By logically segregating communication between systems, you can reduce the potential scope and gravity of a cyber attack.
+This way, should there be a "next time," you may lose a pinky versus a whole limb.

 When built right, a compartmentalized cybersecurity solution can also diminish the reputational risk for brands.
 You'll be able to respond more effectively and precisely, because you'll know exactly where your system broke down — for example, the hacker may have compromised your web servers, but wasn't able to understand the financial transactions therein because of additional layers of protection.
 With a compartmentalized approach, you'll also have a better sense of how to present and manage the breach publicly.